rainjs/rainjs/doc/source/getting_started/configuration.rst

   requests are done by the user.
 The cookie is removed when the browser is closed if this value isn't specified.

+- pageTitle - the default page title for all components.
+This can be overridden in the component's configuration file.
+If the previous two parameters are missing the title defaults to the component id.

+- bootstrap - a list of parameters used to customize the head tag scripts and a way to add scripts in the page footer.

+  - customHead - boolean value (default = false) which allows the complete customization of the meta tags, stylesheets and scripts.
+This can be used if you want to specify different require-jquery or jquery versions.
+  - headFile - the location of the file that contains the custom head contents
+  - metas - an array of meta tag strings inserted before the link tags
+  - links - an array of link tag strings inserted after the bootstrap.css link and before scripts
+  - scripts - an array of script tags inserted after the link tags and before the script containing the require-jquery configuration
+  - footerScripts - parameters used to insert scripts at the end of the body tag

+    - external - an array of script tags inserted after all renderComponent scripts
+    - inline - an array of file locations that are contain inline scripts.
+The contents of these files are read, join together and pre-compiled with Handlebars.
+The resulted compiled template is run with the following parameters:

+      - component - the component configuration attributes.
+Using this attribute, you can pass component configuration options directly in the scripts.
+      - path - the requested page path
+      - user - the user attributes
+      - isAuthenticated - boolean value that tells you if the user is logged in or not

 .......
 Example
 .......